johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 *   USB hub with Ethernet and connected USB storage device for the OS.
 *   MicroSD with bootcode.bin file (needed, as pi0 doesn't boot from USB by default)

+**Note about the pi0**
 The pi Zero W is the Raspberry with the least specifications.
 However it does run well for a year now, as I only use it for nothing else than the thermostat function. \`

-Dowload Home-Assistant  OS for pi0 at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W choose: hassos\_rpi0-w-x.xx.img.xz.
+**Download location Home-Assistant OS** for pi0 at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W choose: hassos\_rpi0-w-x.xx.img.xz.

+**Thermostatic radiator valves**

-Both rooms have one radiator, each is equipped with a eqiva-N thermostatic radiator valve (TRV).
-These are only used to be open and close the radiators at the beginning and end of the day.
+Both rooms have one radiator, each is equipped with an eqiva-N thermostatic radiator valve (TRV).
+These are only used to open and close the radiators at the beginning and end of the day.
 They are programmed to setpoint 12° C when the desired heating for the room is off and to 25° C when the desired heating is on.

+**Limitations**
-The limitation of using these TRVs is that they aren't accessible from within Home Assistant, as I chose a non smart TRV.
+The limitation of using these TRVs is that they aren't being set from within Home Assistant, as I chose a TRV without connectivity.
+Therefore it is important to keep in mind that there is a risk that they aren't synced to the times set in Home Assistant, as their program needs to be set separately.
+Another limitation is that when the set temperature of the bedroom during the day is set higher than the current room temperature, the boiler will start heating but no heat will arrive at the room, as the radiator is closed.
+Of course it is possible to open the valve manually.

 <table><tbody><tr><td><figure class="image"><img src="https://user-images.githubusercontent.com/43075793/102992726-0a59f300-451c-11eb-83e4-a0b0d94b93bb.jpg"></figure></td></tr><tr><td><i>The eqiva-N thermostatic radiator valve (TRV)</i></td></tr></tbody></table>